Maura Healey: Career

 Hired by Massachusetts Attorney General Martha Coakley in 2007, Healey served as chief of the Civil Rights Division, where she spearheaded the state's challenge to the federal Defense of Marriage Act.
 She led the winning arguments for Massachusetts in the country's first lawsuit striking down the law.

 In 2012, Healey was promoted to chief of the Public Protection and Advocacy Bureau.
 She was then appointed chief of the Business and Labor Bureau.

 As a division chief and bureau head in the Attorney General's Office, Healey oversaw 250 lawyers and staff members and supervised the areas of consumer protection, fair labor, ratepayer advocacy, environmental protection, health care, insurance and financial services, civil rights, antitrust, Medicaid fraud, nonprofit organizations and charities, and business, technology, and economic development.

-During a Zoom conference call on June 3, 2020, before 300 members of the Greater Boston Chamber of Commerce, Healey asked for a call to action from business leaders to work to end racial inequalities and systemic racism.
-She ended her speech by saying, "Yes, America is burning, but that's how forests grow."